 Te Popo is a Garden of National Significance, this large country garden of 34 acres is largely woodland.
 The trees are underplanted with exotic and native scrubs, bulbs and flowers.
 The shade loving landscape is transferred with natural walkways where nature is permitted to intrude on the paths.
 There are ponds, waterfalls and a 30m suspension bridge.
 The gardens are filled with birds.
 There is accommodation within the property for visitors.
 To book or for further information check out Te PoPo Garden Accommodation Midhurst Stratford Taranaki.

 Rhododendrons have a special place in Pukeiti.
 The garden is glorious in spring with lush blooms interspersed with native foliage.
 There is a cafe on the premises and a kids Treehouse trail to explore.
+For more ideas what to see at Pukeiti check Taranaki travel guide.

 Pukekura Park is one of the most well-known parks in New Zealand.
 A stunning natural space for New Plymouth with its 52 hectares of picturesque botanical gardens.
 The gardens are home to the Brooklands Zoo.
 Pukekura is a stunning location for the TSB Bowl of Brooklands which hosts concerts and live performances.
 The lake and tea house are popular meeting points for locals.
+Check New Plymouth travel guide for more information about parks in New Plymouth.

 Te Kainga is an exquisite town garden carefully cultivated to showcase New Zealand native plants.
 The plants are arranged to reflect the natural environment.
 The rock pool and rock garden A naturalistic pool and rock garden are similar to the Wilton’s Bush (Wellington) setting displaying plants requiring specific environmental conditions.
 A few exotics have crept in.
 Not surprisingly, an old specimen of Rosa ‘Souvenir de Madame Léonie Viennot’ trained against the house and rhododendrons around the back.